Dr. Lin Bian (边琳)

 Doctoral Student

-Molly is a fourth-year PhD student working with Dr. Lin Bian at the University of Chicago.
+Molly is a sixth-year PhD student working with Dr. Lin Bian at the University of Chicago.
 Molly got her Bachelor’s degree from NYU with a major in Psychology and a minor in Chemistry.
 While at NYU, Molly worked in Dr. Andrei Cimpian’s lab where she studied development of gender stereotypes and their influence on academic achievement and aspirations in young children.
 After graduating, she worked as the lab manager in Dr. Cimpian’s lab where she continued her research on gender stereotypes.
 In her doctoral work, Molly plans to expand her research to look into the development of stereotypes about gender in non-binary contexts and how children use gender presentation to make inferences about things like ability and leadership potential.

 Vanessa Lazaro